YOUR STORY BEGINS WITH A MILESTONE

 - Professional guide service

-- Nights in the hotel and shelter according to the program
+- Nights in the hotel and refuge as per program

 - Transfers in the program

-- Transfers to La Rioja airport or Fiambala/Cortaderas hotel and return to your place of origin.
+- Transfers to La Rioja airport or Fiambala / Cortaderas hotel and return to the place of origin.

-- Hotel in La Rioja or Fiambala if you arrive before or stay after the expedition
+- Hotel in La Rioja or Fiambala if you are going before or staying after the expedition

 - Alcoholic beverages in the shelter/hotel